antcar112/regex-in-javascript/README.md

 /[abcde]/ == /[a-e]/
 ```

 Note: the `-` acts as a metacharacter in a character set.
-This is one exception to the rule above.
+This is an exception to the rule above.
 If we want to use a `-` in a character set, we can escape it.

 ```
 /[\-.]/